Six Senses Bhutan

 Tibetan Medicine Specialist

-Dr. Tenzin Sopa is a wellness consultant and a practitioner of Sowa Rigpa therapies at Vana since April 2016.
+Dr. Tenzin Sopa has been a Sowa Rigpa specialist, wellness consultant, and practitioner of Sowa Rigpa therapies at Six Senses Vana since April 2016.
 He received his degree in Tibetan Medicine and Therapies from Chagpori Tibetan Medical Institute, Darjeeling.

 Wellness Director and Ayurvedic Physician

-Dr. Jitendra Varshney is a postgraduate in Ayurvedic medicine and certified yoga teacher, with extensive experience in both the hospitality and the health industry.
+Dr. Jitendra Varshney is a highly motivated postgraduate in Ayurvedic medicine and certified yoga teacher, with extensive experience in both hospitality and health industry.
 He specializes in Ayurvedic and Integrated Wellness consultations, guest treatments, and nutrition plans for lifestyle and metabolic disorders.
-He is a highly motivated individual driven by his passion to lead people towards an improved lifestyle through integrated approach of ayurvedic and yoga treatments.
+He is a highly motivated individual driven by his passion to lead people towards an improved lifestyle through integrated approach of Ayurvedic and yoga treatments

 Head Ayurveda Clinician